-ETERMINATION OF ACADEMIC YEAR EXPENSES - Student budgets are divided into two areas: direct costs (tuition, fees, books & supplies, transportation to clinical courses, and board exam fees), and indirect costs (living expenses such as food, housing, clothing and miscellaneous expenses).
+Student budgets are divided into three areas: Tuition and Fees (charges paid directly to the university), Educational Expenses (books & supplies, transportation to clinical courses, board exam fees and other costs not charged by the university), and Living Expenses (food, housing, clothing and personal expenses).
 The budgets are used to calculate eligibility for all types of financial aid.
+You can see the full Cost of Attendance budget here.